MaoYafei/TREEasy/README.md

 -b: A value from 0 to 100.
 This parameter is a cutoff value for bootstrap values in gene trees.
 If bootstrap values of all nodes in a gene tree are greater than the cutoff value, the gene tree will be used to infer species tree and networks.

 -r: (a) species name(s).
-The TREEASY regards this taxon as root.
+The TREEasy regards this taxon as root.
 If you have multi-outgroups, use “,” to separate species names.

     eg:
         Aten
         Asub, Agem

 -n: An integer.
-This parameter is the maximum number of hybridization in your hypothesis.
+This parameter is the maximum number of hybridizations that can be inferred.
 This value has a big impact on running time.
 We suggest that this value should be less than 5.

 -k: An integer.
-This value is a cross-validation value for PhyloNet running.
-This value has to be an integral multiple of the number of gene trees, which are used to infer phylogenetic network.
+This value is a cross-validation value for PhyloNet.
+This value has to be a multiple of the number of gene trees which are used to infer the phylogenetic network.

 -t: An integer.
-This parameter is processor number.
+This parameter is the number of processors to be used.
 We do not suggest using all processors in your device to run this program.

 -c: Data type.
-This parameter describes the data type of input.
-There are two data types for the TREEasy.
+Data type.
+This parameter describes the input data type.
+There are two possible data types for the TREEasy.
 The first type is protein-coding sequences (CDS).
 You have to prepare two FASTA files for one gene.
-The one is protein amino acid sequences in FASTA file named as XXX_aa.fasta (eg. CO1_aa.fasta), the other is corresponding nuclear sequences in FASTA file named as XXX_nc.fasta (eg. CO1_nc.fasta).
+The first is the protein amino acid sequences in FASTA file named as XXX_aa.fasta (eg. CO1_aa.fasta), the other is corresponding nucleotide sequences in FASTA file named as XXX_nc.fasta (eg. CO1_nc.fasta).
 The second type is non-cds.
 Only one FASTA file is required as input named as XXX.fasta (eg. CO1.fasta).

 Here, we presented the command line for running empirical Acropora data below:

-     python TREEASY.py -d examples/Acropora -s examples/Acro_spe_name.txt -g examples/Acro_gene_name.txt -b 50 -r Aten -n 3 -k 3 -t 8 -c CDS
+     python TREEasy.py -d examples/Acropora -s examples/Acro_spe_name.txt -g examples/Acro_gene_name.txt -b 50 -r Aten -n 3 -k 3 -t 8 -c CDS

 # Input